shivanshdave/2020-432/classes/class15/README.md

 ## Announcements

 1. **COVID-19** I am compiling some [Data and Resources related to COVID-19](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) to help you with Homework 5, and to point you to some potentially useful materials.
-2. **Updating R** R version 3.6.3 is now available.
+2. **Updating R seems like a good idea now.** Version 3.6.3 of R is now available.
 [I encourage you to upgrade](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).
 At the least, you should [update your R packages](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).
     - The `countreg` package: To build rootograms to visualize the results of regression models on count outcomes, I have decided to use the `countreg` package, which is available **on R-Forge only**.
 To install `countreg`, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.
+3. **Updating R Studio is purely optional.** The new version of R Studio (version 1.3.xxxx) is [available for preview](https://rstudio.com/products/rstudio/download/preview/).
+It has [many nice new features](https://rstudio.com/products/rstudio/download/preview-release-notes/), but like all preview versions, installing it may require subsequent re-installs later to fix issues.
+If you're someone who's comfortable dealing with those sorts of issues, feel free to upgrade, but continuing with version 1.2.5033 for the rest of the semester is an equally fine choice.